stitchdata/docs/_database-integrations/mysql/cloudsql/google-cloudsql-mysql.md

   If you want to connect a **PostgreSQL-based** CloudSQL instance, use [these instructions]({{ link.integrations.database-integration | prepend: site.baseurl | replace: "INTEGRATION","google-cloudsql-postgresql" }}).

 requirements-list:
+  - item: |
-  - item: "**The `CREATE USER` or `INSERT` privilege (for the `mysql` database).** The [`CREATE USER` privilege](https://dev.mysql.com/doc/refman/8.0/en/create-user.html) is required to create a database user for Stitch."
+      **The `CREATE USER` or `INSERT` privilege (for the `mysql` database).** The [`CREATE USER` privilege](https://dev.mysql.com/doc/refman/8.0/en/create-user.html){:target="new"} is required to create a database user for Stitch.
+  - item: |
-  - item: "**The `GRANT OPTION` privilege in {{ integration.display_name }}.** The [`GRANT OPTION` privilege](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_grant-option) is required to grant the necessary privileges to the Stitch database user."
+      **The `GRANT OPTION` privilege in {{ integration.display_name }}.** The [`GRANT OPTION` privilege](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_grant-option){:target="new"} is required to grant the necessary privileges to the Stitch database user.

 # -------------------------- #
 #     Setup Instructions     #
 # -------------------------- #

 setup-steps:
-  - title: "whitelist stitch ips"
+  - title: "Configure database connection settings"
+    anchor: "connect-settings"
+    content: |
+      {% include integrations/templates/configure-connection-settings.html %}

 # https://cloud.google.com/sql/docs/mysql/configure-ip

-  - title: "Locate database connection details"
+  - title: "Configure Log-based Incremental Replication"
-    anchor: "locate-database-connection-details"
+    anchor: "configure-log-based-incremental-replication"
     content: |
-      In this step, you'll locate the {{ integration.display_name }} database's IP address in the Google Cloud Platform console.
-This will be used to complete the setup in Stitch.

-      {% include shared/google-cloud-platform/locate-database-details.html %}
+      {% include integrations/databases/setup/binlog/configure-server-settings-intro.html %}

+    substeps:
       - title: "Enable automated backups and binary logging"
-    anchor: "enable-auto-backups-binary-logging"
+        anchor: "enable-automated-backups-binary-logging"
         content: |
-      {% include integrations/databases/setup/binlog/configure-server-settings-intro.html %}
+          In this step, you'll enable automated backups and binary logging for the {{ integration.display_name }} database.
+This is required to use Log-based Incremental Replication.

           {% capture server-instructions %}
           {% include layout/inline_image.html type="right" file="integrations/cloudsql-enable-binary-logging.png" alt="" max-width="500px" %}
           1. On the **Instance details** page in Google Cloud Platform, click the **Edit** option at the top of the page.
           2. In the **Configuration options** section, open **Enable auto backups**.
           3. If unchecked, check the **Automate backups** option and select a window for automated backups.

              **Note**: This is required to use Log-based Incremental Replication.
           3. If unchecked, check the **Enable binary logging** option.
           4. Click **Save**.

           When binary logging is enabled, Google Cloud SQL will define the required server settings using their pre-defined defaults.
 Refer to the <a href="#server-settings-details" data-toggle="tab">Server settings list</a> tab for explanations of these parameters and their default values. **No other configuration is required on your part.**
           {% endcapture %}

           {% include integrations/templates/configure-server-settings.html %}

+      - title: "Retrieve server IDs"
+        anchor: "server-id"
+        content: |
+          {% include integrations/databases/setup/binlog/mysql-server-id.html %}

   - title: "Create a Stitch database user"
     anchor: "db-user"